ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 Manage your instances from the {{site.data.keyword.vmwaresolutions_short}} console or the VMware vSphere Web Client.

-Before you click **vCenter console** on the instance summary page to go to the vSphere Web Client and start managing your ESXi servers, you must log in to the VPN portal of the {{site.data.keyword.cloud_notm}} data center.
+Before you click **vCenter console** on the instance summary page to go to the vSphere Web Client and start managing your VMware ESXi™ servers, you must log in to the VPN portal of the {{site.data.keyword.cloud_notm}} data center.
 Hover over the **vCenter console** button and follow the instructions to ensure that you meet all requirements and you completed the necessary steps before you access the vSphere Web Client.
 {:important}

 Review the following topics for information to help you complete the login instructions: